WLWL (New York City): WLWL

 Following the restoration of government authority by the creation of the Federal Radio Commission (FRC), WLWL was assigned to 1020 kHz effective June 15, 1927, now at 1,000 watts and sharing time with WODA in Paterson, New Jersey.
 WLWL requested a change to 810 kHz, which was granted, originally as an even split of hours with WMCA.
 In December 1927, this was reduced to just 2 hours a day excepting Sundays.
 With the transmitter site moved to Kearney, New Jersey, the FRC approved use of 5,000 watts during hours that would not interfere with WDAF in Kansas City, which was also at 810 kHz.

-On November 11, 1928, under the provisions of the FRC's General Order 40, WLWL was assigned to 1100 kHz, on a sharetime basis with WPG, a municipally-owned Atlantic City, New Jersey station.
+On November 11, 1928, under the provisions of the FRC's General Order 40, WLWL was assigned to 1100 kHz, on a sharetime basis with WPG, a municipally owned Atlantic City, New Jersey station.
 As part of the equal distribution standards mandated by the Davis Amendment, each of five regions had been allocated eight high-powered "clear channel" frequencies, which were granted dominant and widespread nighttime coverage.
 1100 kHz was one of the frequencies assigned to "Region 1", consisting of states in the northeastern United States.

 Funding became a problem by 1929.
-A letter from Bishop Dunn, read at November 10, 1929 masses at the Church of St. Paul the Apostle, contained a plea for contributions to support WLWL.
+A letter from Bishop Dunn, read at masses at the Church of St. Paul the Apostle on November 10, 1929, contained a plea for contributions to support WLWL.
 The letter emphasized the station's missionary work, including "bringing inspiration to shut-in Catholics".
 At the same time, November 17, 1929, was designated as a day for "cooperation of a material sort".
 Sources of funding for the station included a box in the clubhouse of Thomas Dongan Council, Knights of Columbus, in New York City.
 In 1933, voluntary contributions deposited in the box sometimes totaled $50 in three months.